-Our road maintenance crews provide a variety of services throughout the year.
-Weather directly impacts what services we are able to perform.
-During the spring months our road crews are typically repairing pipes, spraying weeds, crack sealing, ditching, blading, mowing, repairing chip seal and asphalt roads, and rocking our gravel roads.
+Road maintenance crews provide a variety of services throughout the year.
+Weather directly impacts what services crews are able to perform.
+During the spring months, they are typically repairing pipes, spraying weeds, crack sealing, ditching, blading, mowing, repairing chip seal and asphalt roads, and rocking gravel roads.

-Summer and fall months are our construction season, chip seal and asphalt repair, mowing and pavement marking are the primary services.
-During winter months we are snow fighting, brushing and ditching and other miscellaneous duties.
+Summer and fall months are construction season, and chip seal and asphalt repair, mowing and pavement marking are the primary services.
+During winter months, crews are snow fighting, brushing and ditching, and completing other miscellaneous duties.

 Typical Road Maintenance Activities: